Ulysses (novel): Structure

 Ulysses is divided into the three books (marked I, II, and III) and 18 episodes.
 The episodes do not have chapter headings or titles, and are numbered only in Gabler's edition.
 In the various editions, the breaks between episodes are indicated in different ways; in the Modern Library edition, for example, each episode begins at the top of a new page.

 Joyce seems to have relished his book's obscurity, saying he had "put in so many enigmas and puzzles that it will keep the professors busy for centuries arguing over what I meant, and that's the only way of insuring [sic] one's immortality".
-The judge who decided that Ulysses was not obscene admitted that it "is not an easy book to read or to understand", and advised reading "a number of other books which have now become its satellites".
+The American judge who decided that Ulysses was not obscene, John M. Woolsey, admitted that it "is not an easy book to read or to understand", and advised reading "a number of other books which have now become its satellites".
 One such book available at the time was Herbert Gorman's first book on Joyce, which included his own brief list of correspondences between Ulysses and the Odyssey.
 Another was Stuart Gilbert's study of Ulysses, which included a schema of the novel Joyce created.
 Gilbert was later quoted in the legal brief prepared for the obscenity trial.
 Joyce had already sent Carlo Linati a different schema.
 The Gilbert and Linati schemata made the links to the Odyssey clearer and also explained the work's structure.